Technical Evaluation

 LLM Providers

-Azure OpenAI (private endpoint), Anthropic API (via private link), or self-hosted open-weight models in your tenancy.
+Works with any state-of-the-art model: Anthropic Claude, OpenAI, Google Gemini, Azure OpenAI, and open-weight models (Llama, Mistral) in your tenancy.
 Commercial API tiers.
 Your data is never used for model training.

 Data Layer